Hyundai-Kia-Connect/hyundai_kia_connect_api/README.rst

 This package is designed to simplify the complexity of using multiple regions.
 It attempts to standardize the usage regardless of what brand or region the car is in.
 That isn't always possible though, in particular some features differ from one to the next.

 Europe Hyundai and Kia login logic is based on the `bluelink-refresh-token <https://github.com/TMA84/bluelink-refresh-token>`_ project.
-Username/password login is supported directly — no browser or manual token extraction needed.
-Genesis (EU) requires a refresh token.
+Username/password login is supported directly for Kia, Hyundai, and Genesis (EU) — no browser or manual token extraction needed.
+Genesis (EU) password login is experimental and has not been tested with a real Genesis account.

 Python 3.10 or newer is required to use this package.
 Vehicle manager is the key class that is called to manage the vehicle lists.
 One vehicle manager should be used per login.
 Key data points required to instantiate vehicle manager are::